-When you think of saving the world, what is your first thought like?
+When you think of saving the world, what’s your first thought like?

 Do you feel exhausted at even the prospect of trying to tackle a ton of problems that you had a very little hand in creating?
 If so, you’re not alone.

-The good news is that you can do than you think to straighten out the messy state of the world (without having to do very much of anything at all).
+The good news is that you can do more than you think to straighten out the messy state of the world (without having to do very much or anything at all).

 And if that doesn’t happen to motivate you, consider the fact that cutting down on your consumption can save you plenty of green over the years.

 The low-hanging fruit